EOSIO/eos/docs/cleos/how-to-guides/how-to-config-a-multisig-account.md

 * You have an account

-* You have some token allocated to your account
+* You have enough resoruces allocated to execute the transaction

 * Install the currently supported version of cleos